 Since no formal request had been presented to the Association by any group representing house officers and since a representative of the Physicians National Housestaff Association had expressed some opposition to the idea, the retreat participants felt that no action should be taken at this time.
 They specifically indicated that the AAMC should avoid, at all costs, giving recognition to any group which might function as a union.
-In discussing further alternatives, it was emphasized that if residents were to be included, the Association should seek only to represent them as teachers and students.
+In discussing further alternatives, it was emphasized that if residents were to cussing further alternatives, it was emphasized that if residents were to be included, the Association should seek only to represent them as teachers and students.
 Employee interests of house officers should never be served through the AAMC.